thirdtank/brut/brutrb.com/doc-conventions.md

 ## Terminology

 Brut attempts to use existing terminology where possible, particularly where that technology applies to the web platform.
 For example, there is not a thing called "CSS variables", rather the term is "custom properties".
 HTML entities are *elements* or *tags* that have *attributes*.
 As another example, HTML doesn't have *validations*, rather it as *constraints*, which can be *violated*.

 When speaking about Ruby, we prefer the term *initializer* over constructor, *parameters* over arguments, and *methods* over messages.
 We also prefer *tests* over specs, however test files *are* located in `specs/` and named `*.spec.rb` to be consistent with RSpec's nomenclature.
 We prefer *end-to-end* or *e2e* tests instead of browser tests or request specs.

-Lastly, Brut doesn't render HTML, it *generates* it.
+Further, Brut doesn't render HTML, it *generates* it.
 The browser renders the HTML for the website's visitor.

+Lastly, the documentation tries to talk about the person accessing a website as a "vistor" not a "user".
+Though the "user" nomenclature is near-ossified in software development, we feel "visitor" is more apt.

 ## Structure of These Documents